×

 In today’s hyper-digitized and connected business environment, organizations face high-velocity risks.
 Performing RCSAs in a sporadic fashion will result in blind spots, hampering an organization’s visibility into risks and controls and its ability to manage risks proactively.
 Also, with the evolving risk and regulatory landscape, the controls that are effective today might not remain effective tomorrow.

-A continuous or regular approach to conducting RCSAs, enabled through a software solution, will provide organizations with a real-time view of their risks and the effectiveness of associated controls as well as help them save time and effort.
+A continuous or regular approach to conducting RCSAs, enabled through a software solution, will provide organizations with a real-time view of their risks and effectiveness of associated controls as well as help them save time and effort.
 This will also enable risk managers to verify if the corrective actions have been implemented to rectify any identified control weakness and if the controls are working as intended.
 With information on risks and controls more readily available, the board and executive management will be able to make more agile and better-informed business decisions.

 3. Enable an Integrated Approach